garagehive/garagehive.github.io/docs/garagehive-update-external-document-number.md

 <a name="top"></a>

-# How to Update an External Document Number of a Posted Dales Invoice
+# How to Update an External Document Number of a Posted Sales Invoice
 To update the external document number of a posted sales invoice in Garage Hive, follow these steps:
 1. From the Role Centre, select **Posted & Archived Documents** and then choose Posted Sales Invoice.